-The comparison of the black hole spin parameter with that inferred from the previous high-density spectral fitting of only \xmm{} data provides consistent results within 90\% confidence limits (Fig.~7, bottom middle).
-Previously, JJ19 fixed the spin parameter at $a^{\ast}=0.998$ while performing the \xmm{} spectral modeling for three sources (UGC~6728, Mrk~1310, and PG~1426$+$015) due to the non-detection of the broad Fe~K line in the \xmm{} data or unavailability of the hard X-ray data above 10\keV{}.
-In this work, the inclusion of the \nustar{} data and hence reflection Compton hump constraints the continuum emission better, which can potentially impact the determination of the red wing of the broad Fe~K line and thus affect the black hole spin measurements.
-As a result, our broadband spectroscopy increases both the accuracy and precision of the black hole spin for all sources in the sample.
-Moreover, through the joint \xmm{}/\nustar{} high-density relativistic reflection spectroscopy, we provide the first measurements of black hole spin for three AGN: UGC~6728, Mrk~1310, and PG~1426$+$015.
+Comparison of our black hole spin measurements with those inferred from previous high-density spectral fitting of \xmm{} data alone provides consistent results within the 90\% confidence limits (Fig.~7, bottom left).
+In the earlier \xmm{} spectral analysis by JJ19, the spin parameter was fixed at $a^{\ast}=0.998$ for three sources (UGC~6728, Mrk~1310, and PG~1426$+$015) due to either the non-detection of a broad Fe~K emission line in the \xmm{} data or the lack of hard X-ray data above 10\keV{}.
+In this work, the inclusion of \nustar{} data, and therefore the Compton reflection hump, constrains the continuum emission better, which can potentially impact the determination of the red wing of the broad Fe K emission line and thus affect black hole spin measurements.
+As a result, our broadband spectroscopy improves both the accuracy and precision of black hole spin measurements for all sources in the sample.
+Notably, joint \xmm{}/\nustar{} high-density relativistic reflection spectroscopy provides the first robust spin measurements for three AGN in our sample: UGC~6728, Mrk~1310, and PG~1426$+$015.

-Previous measurements of the disk inclination angle only using \xmm{} data provided extreme values that were either too low (minimum of $5^{\circ}$) or too high (maximum of $90^{\circ}$) for the sample, as shown in Fig.~7 (bottom right).
-However, through the joint \xmm{}/\nustar{} spectroscopy, we derived typical values for the disk inclination angle, which clusters around $45^{\circ}$.
-The sample median value for the disk inclination angle is found to be $\theta^{\circ}=40\pm 9$ with 90\% confidence.
-The precise measurement of the disk inclination angle depends on the blue wing of the broad Fe~K emission line, which gets better constrained when the continuum and Compton hump are well constrained.
-With the inclusion of the \nustar{} data, we not only constrain the broadband continuum but also model the broad Fe~K emission line and Compton hump well.
+Previous measurements of the disk inclination angle using only \xmm{} data provided extreme values for the sample, ranging from as low as $5$~degree to as high as $90$~degree, as illustrated in Fig.~7 (bottom right).
+However, through joint \xmm{}/\nustar{} spectroscopy, we measure typical values for the disk inclination angle, clustering around $45$~degree.
+The median disk inclination for the sample is $\theta=41\pm 8$~degree at $2\sigma$ confidence.
+Accurate measurement of the inclination angle depends on the blue wing of the broad Fe~K emission line, which is better characterized when both the continuum and Compton hump are well constrained.
+The inclusion of \nustar{} data not only enables tighter constraints on the broadband continuum but also improves the modeling accuracy of both the broad Fe~K emission line and the Compton hump.